cekrem/cekrem.github.io/content/about.md

 - Telling stories in a creative way (AKA working in tech)
 - Music!
 Particularly playing drums or the guitar <3
+- Wilderness.
+In more ways than you'd expect!
 - Super Smash Bros

 ## Top three values as a software engineer